LearnOnDemandSystems/guides/cloud-slice/cloud-slice.md

 Unmanaged cloud resources are cloud resources that are created during the deployment of a Cloud Slice as part of a Cloud Resource Template.
 Unmanaged cloud resources may also include any cloud resources that are created directly by a student or an event within a Cloud Slice.
 These resources are not directly integrated with the LOD user experience.
 To view and interact with unmanaged cloud resources, students must use the appropriate portal for the cloud platform that they are using in the lab.

-The Cloud Slice feature allows you to create labs in the cloud that are pre-configured with computer, networking, and storage cloud resources, and/or that allow students to create their own computer, networking, and storage cloud resources as part of the steps they must complete within that lab.
+The Cloud Slice feature allows you to create labs in the cloud that are pre-configured with compute, networking, and storage cloud resources, and/or that allow students to create their own compute, networking, and storage cloud resources as part of the steps they must complete within that lab.
 Before adding Cloud Slice support in your labs, there are several tasks you must perform.
 These tasks are listed below and any optional ones are appropriately marked with "(Optional)".
 As you work through these tasks, you can use the list below to navigate to the one you are currently working on and then return to the list to continue with another task.

 1. [Enable Cloud Slice support on the cloud platform of your choice](#enable-cloud-slice-support-in-your-cloud-platform).
 2. [(Optional) Upload any virtual hard disks that you want to use as a template into the appropriate storage container in your cloud platform](#upload-template-vhds-into-your-cloud-platform).